 This course surveys American literature since the Civil War-from naturalist authors Walt Whitman, Mark Twain, Edith Wharton, and others, to modernists such as Gertrude Stein and T. S. Eliot, to the Beats and the rise of Pop, to the many styles of postmodern theater, short story, poem, television, film and net-based writing, including David Mamet, John Ashbery, and Richard Ford.
-Prerequisites: ENG 101, ENG 102, and ENG 201.
-Concurrent enrollment in ENG 201 is acceptable.
-(3 credits)
+Prerequisites: ENG 101 and ENG 102, (4 credits)